Comox Valley: History

-There were three groups of indigenous people, the Comox, the Pentlatch (who were then nearly extinct), and the Lekwiltok, in the valley.
+Three groups are Indigenous to the valley: the Comox, the Pentlatch, and the Lekwiltok.
 They farmed in the rich soil there, keeping the land cleared through burning.

 According to researcher Samuel Bawlf, Sir Francis Drake visited this area in 1579.
 This assertion is written about in The Secret Voyage of Sir Francis Drake, 1577–1580 and suggests that Drake's reference to landing in what he called New Albion (the name of the region of North America explored by Drake) was, in fact, what is now known as Comox.
 This conclusion is not shared, however, by other historians such as Jules Verne and Samuel Johnson.
 According to the Canadian Encyclopedia, first contact in Comox between the original First Nations inhabitants and the first European visitors occurred in 1792 when HMS Discovery anchored in Comox Harbour.

 The first European settlers arrived in the spring of 1861, intending to start farms.
 At that time, Governor James Douglas was encouraging settlers arriving in the Colony of Vancouver Island to establish themselves in the Cowichan Valley and the Comox Valley rather than the gold fields of the mainland as these were the two areas that had agricultural potential on the island.
 The first settlers were Nanaimo coal miners and Hudson's Bay Company employees, John and William Biggs, Thomas Dignan, Edwin Gough, Adam Grant Horne, Thomas Jones, Alexander McFarlane, George Mitchell, Thomas Williams, and Charles York all of whom had arrived on Vancouver Island before the 1858 gold rush.
 Of these, only Mitchell remained by 1862 when the Grappler arrived with the Comox Expedition.
 Dignan went to Gabriola Island.
 Horne and most of the others went to Nanaimo.
 A small pox epidemic in 1862 decimated the native population.